Mofarrell1967/classic-sounds-music/README.md

 - Cart link (shown as icon) and only when user is authorised
 - Logout (shown as icon) and only when user is authorised and logged in

-Any page messages will also be displayed in the navbar
+Any page messages will also be displayed in the navbar.

 **Footer**